-- Late quizzes, discussion board posts, and extra credit will not be accepted except if approved by instructor. - Besides those listed above, you may turn in one assignment up to 48 hours late without penalty.
-This 2-day grace period can only be used on ONE of the individual assignments (Assignment 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, or 11).
-We will apply the grace period to your first late assignment-it cannot be moved to a different assignment. - In all other circumstances, the late penalty is 20% per day.
+- Late quizzes, discussion board posts, and extra credit will not be accepted except if approved by instructor. - Only these assignments can be turned in late for credit: Assignment 1, 2, 3, 4, 5, 6, 7, 8, and 9 - The late penalty is 20% of the maximum possible points per day.
+For example, if an assignment has 100 points, then a late submission within 48 hours of the due date will be deducted 40 points. - Besides those listed above, you may turn in one assignment up to 48 hours late without penalty.
+This 2-day grace period can only be used on ONE of these assignments: Assignment 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+We will apply the grace period to your first late assignment-it cannot be moved to a different assignment.